-In many areas, it has been shown how "deliberate practice" can be essential, and the following is what I think is a good way to do physics practice in a similar way.
+In many areas, it has been shown how "deliberate practice" can be essential, and the following is what I think is a good way to implement it when studying physics.
 Clearly, everyone needs to find their own way, and some things may work better for you than others.
 But the suggestions below should still be useful.